ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 > a.
 If the SteamDeck is OFF and you press VOLDOWN + POWER or VOLUP + POWER, the Windows Boot Manager will get reactivated.\
 > b.
 Performing a Windows Update will get the Windows Boot Manager reactivated.\
 > c.
 From within Clover, if you select the EXIT CLOVER button it will reactivate the Windows Boot Manager.\
-> When this happens, the easy fix is to boot back to SteamOS and run the disable-windows-efi.sh script to re-arrange the boot order.
+> When this happens, the easy fix is to boot back to SteamOS and it will fix the dual boot entries on its own!
+No need to type lenghty commands - the process is streamlied for the end user.

 Using the script is fairly easy -